VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Programming/fosscopyright.md

 For those new to open source licensing, my approach would be to ask yourself two questions:

-* Does retaining control of the project and its future matter?
+* Does my control and the future of the project matter to me?
 Or do I simply want to offer it "as is"?
-* If a Fortune 500 company were to use my software in its proprietary product to make money, would I care?
+* If someone else (perhaps a Fortune 500 company) were to use my software in a proprietary product to make money, would I want some?

-These are the questions that distinguish between "strength" of copyleft licenses actually written by lawyers, and those are your best options:
+Different people have different answers.
+Some just want the project to be used, others want to build a community, still others have different plans.

+Based on the answers, I recommend one of these three options:

-* If you care about how it is used, particularly but not only with regards to profit making, use [the GNU Affero General Public License (AGPL) v3](https://www.gnu.org/licenses/agpl.html).
+* If you care about how it is used, including proprietary uses for profit, use [the GNU Affero General Public License (AGPL) v3](https://www.gnu.org/licenses/agpl.html).
-* If you care about building a community, and don't care or want to encourage profit making by users, use [the Apache 2.0 Software License](https://www.apache.org/licenses/LICENSE-2.0.html).
+* If you want to encourage maximum adoption, use [the Apache 2.0 Software License](https://www.apache.org/licenses/LICENSE-2.0.html).
-* If you don't care at all, you might consider a [Creative Commons Zero Public Domain Dedication](https://creativecommons.org/publicdomain/zero/1.0/).
+* If you want to release it "as is", or it is in certain domains, you might consider a [Creative Commons Zero Public Domain Dedication](https://creativecommons.org/publicdomain/zero/1.0/).

+They are explained in more detail below.
+In the mean time, it is important to recognize that different contributors will have different expectations (and different willingness to contribute) based on the license you choose.

 {{< tip >}}

-Why not just put a note saying it's in the public domain?
-Because in many countries outside the United States, there are restrictions on the public domain.
-For example, in Germany, an individual cannot fully dedicate something to the public domain in a way that cannot be revoked, so it cannot be trusted for software.
-The Creative Commons Zero license was written by lawyers, and achieves this effect in such cases.
+If you want to put it in the public domain, why not just put a note saying so?
+Because in some countries, there are restrictions on the public domain which make it useless or impossible to use for open source software.
+Creative Commons Zero acts as a license in such countries, granting tthe same terms and waivers as the United States public domain.

 {{< /tip >}}